einatsof/switcher-js/README.md

 proxy will emit a message event every time it receives a message from a switcher device.

-identifier (optional) - you can provide the Switcher name, IP or device-id to filter specific device messages.

 ## Multiple Connections

-Don't use Discover, Listen and Switcher with (listen=true) at the same time as it will return error since this socket is being used.
+Don't use Discover, Listen and Switcher with (listenEnabled=true) at the same time as it will return error since this socket is being used.
 If you want to listen to multiple devices, use the global listen function to get all statuses, and use the switcher instance without the listen capability.

 ## Contributing